 11am, but flexible, subject to availability.
 Earliest check-in, 2pm.

-Rates include breakfast and afternoon tea, room service, a free laundry service, and all taxes and service charges.
+Rates include breakfast and afternoon tea, room service, and all taxes and service charges.

 Architect Lek Bunnag designed the hotel’s villas, and he’s worked his mod-Asian magic at fellow Smith style dens the Oberoi and Maia Luxury Resort & Spa – so you could say we’re fans.